Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 1/28/2025

 I am about in pages 1330.
 I woould like to read 300 or 400 hundred pages tomorrow.
 I don 't know.
 Im am in the LAN Architecture parts , the next part is about Automation and Programability .
 Im almot done with thetheorical part of the exams.

+## 1/29/2025

+I did not do a lot of readings today , i was busy with something else.
+I am at pages 1380 about.

+## 1/30/2025

+For now i read through pages 1524.
+I hope to finish with the second edition tomorrow it finishes to pages 1700 about , the rest are annexes.
+I plan to do some more reading later.
+I am in the chapter which are about Network Automotaion which are the last chapters , very theorical and boring chapters.
+I want to spend the firt 3 weeks of february in doing labs , and exams .
+So that i could pass the exams before March , i hope.